wiredoor/home-assistant-wiredoor-addon/README.md

 # Wiredoor Tunnel Add-on for Home Assistant

-Securely expose your Home Assistant instance to the internet using [Wiredoor](https://github.com/wiredoor/wiredoor).
+This add-on allows you to **securely expose your Home Assistant instance to the internet** using [Wiredoor](https://github.com/wiredoor/wiredoor).
 A fully self-hosted, open-source ingress-as-a-service platform based on WireGuard and NGINX.

 > **No port forwarding or cloud dependency required.**
 > Works on `aarch64`, `amd64`, and `armv7` architectures.